nakib33/E-commerce-Purchases-Data-Analysis-/README.md

 ![RFM](Image/1.png)

-**How many entries your data have?
+**3. How many entries your data have?
 Can you tell the no. of columns in your data?**

 ```sql
 pay.info()